ExisOne Python SDK

 access_token="exo_at_<public>_<secret>", # create in Access Tokens UI

-offline_public_key=None # optional: set for offline license validation
+offline_public_key=None, # optional: set for offline license validation

 )